José Théodore: Personal life

-Théodore's father, Theodore (Ted) Théodore, is of Macedonian descent, while his mother is of Spanish descent.
+Théodore's father, Theodore (Ted) Théodore, is of Macedonian descent, while his mother is of Spanish descent, making Jose half Macedonian and half Spanish.
 On December 15, 2004, his father and half-brother pleaded guilty to charges of loansharking and possession of a restricted weapon.
 In February 2005, the 71-year-old Ted Théodore was issued a $30,000 fine, but no jail time.

 Théodore has one child, Romi (born March 22, 2006), with his wife Stéphanie Cloutier.
-Cloutier gave birth to their second child, Chace (born prematurely) in the summer of 2009.
-On August 20, 2009, the Washington Capitals and Théodore's sister-in-law reported his two-month-old son, Chace, had died.
+Cloutier gave birth to their second child, Chace, in the summer of 2009.
+Chace was born prematurely; on August 20, 2009, the Washington Capitals and Théodore's sister-in-law reported Chace had died after surviving two months.

 Théodore founded Saves for Kids, a charity to benefit the NICU at Children's National Medical Center in Washington, D.C.

 In December 2013, TVA Sports announced Théodore would join the network as an analyst for its NHL coverage beginning in the 2014–15 season.
 In 2014, he joined the staff of the Journal de Montréal as a hockey columnist.